 Voya Investment Management’s mission is to help investors meet their long-term goals with confidence.
 Hurtsellers and her team adhere to the guiding principles of stewardship and service in delivering a value proposition of being a reliable partner committed to reliable investing.
-This commitment to reliability positions the organization to deliver consistent performance over a long period, which is critical for retirement and pension investors and long-term savers.
+This commitment to reliability positions the organization to deliver consistent performance over a long period, which is critical for retirement planning, pension investors and long-term savers.

 Before becoming CEO in September 2016, Hurtsellers was chief investment officer of Fixed Income at Voya Investment Management.
 In this role, Hurtsellers led a team of more than 100 investment professionals with over $134 billion in fixed income assets under management as of June 30, 2016.
 Prior to that, Hurtsellers was head of Structured Finance and also served on a mortgage-backed securities team that was responsible for the highly successful track record of the company’s proprietary mortgage derivatives portfolios.
 As a member of the Voya Financial Operating Committee, Hurtsellers collaborated on overall business strategy and key corporate-wide initiatives.

 Before joining Voya in 2004 as a senior portfolio manager, Hurtsellers developed extensive mortgage portfolio-management experience, most notably at the Federal Home Loan Mortgage Corporation (“Freddie Mac”), where she led the agency guaranteed retained portfolio team with $650 billion in assets under management.
 Prior to that role, Hurtsellers managed mortgage derivatives, adjustable-rate mortgages and collateralized mortgage obligations (CMOs).
-Prior to Freddie Mac, she was a portfolio manager responsible for securitized assets at Alliance Capital Management, and securitzed and municipal securities at Banc One, and was a client consultant at Pentalpha Capital group.
+Prior to Freddie Mac, she was a portfolio manager responsible for securitized assets at Alliance Capital Management, and securitized and municipal securities at Banc One, and was a client consultant at Pentalpha Capital group.